currentsauce/currentsauce.github.io/about.markdown

 hide_footer: true
 ---

 Hello there!
 I'm James.
-I'm a 29 year old Electronic Engineer in Manchester UK.
+I'm a 29 year old Electronic Engineer in Manchester, UK.

 Over the years, I have learnt a lot from various sources on the internet.
 I've always said that i'd like to create a website of my own to blog about the things that I do, as i'd like to try help others out in the same way I have been helped out.
 So, this is that website!